ObsidianLabs/algorand-tutorial/tutorial-1.md

 Open `1.pay.json`, you shall see all necessary information that defines a basic transfer transaction.
 It includes information such as the type (`pay`), the sender (`from`), the recipient (`to`), transaction amount, the signer alongside others.
 Here we defined a transfer of 10 ALGO from Alice to Bob and the transaction is digitally signed by Alice.
 Notice that you can use names stored in the *Keypair Manager* for addresses as they will be subsititued by Algorand Studio before the final execution.

-Click the test-tube button in the toolbar and choose `1.pay.json` in the popup window.
+Click the test-tube button in the toolbar (at the top of the file tree) and choose `1.pay.json` in the popup window.
 Then click *Run Test Transaction* and wait for the transaction to complete.

 <p align="center">
   <img src="./screenshots/run_tests.png" width="720px">